wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/2-azure-ad-graph.md

 1. Add Azure AD application registration IDs into your application's MSAL code to associate the application with the proper Azure AD directory.
 1. Provide a way for a user to sign in to the application (by selecting a button, for example).

-After a user signs in, your application's MSAL code will receive an access token.
+After a user signs in, your application's MSAL code receives an access token.

 :::image type="content" source="../media/2-app-access-token.png" alt-text="Diagram that shows the access token flow between an app and Microsoft identity.":::